 The rated values for current and voltage shall not exceed 32 A and 250 V in single-phase while 32 A and 480 V in three-phase.

-Normally the recharge of the vehicle in single phase can be found up to 32 A and 250 V in single-phase while up to 32 A and 480 V in three-phase, even if there are no limits imposed by legislation.
+Charging stations operating in mode 3 usually allow charging up to 32 A and 250 V in single-phase while up to 32 A and 480 V in three-phase, even if the legislation does not set limits.

 It is the only charging mode that provides direct current.
-This charging mode requires an external power converter to which your charging cable has to be attached.
-Usually the charging station is much more voluminous than a simple one, this is due to the presence of a converter that transforms the current from AC into DC before entering the charging cable.
+This charging mode requires a current converter external to the vehicle to which connect your charging cable.
+Usually the charging station is much more voluminous than a simple one, this is due to the presence of the converter that transforms the current from AC into DC before passing through the charging cable towards the electric car.

 Although there are 4 regulated charging modes, there are still many steps to be taken in favor of electric mobility.
 The electric vehicle today can be considered both as an electrical device and as a simple vehicle.
 This duality makes standardization in electric mobility even more complicated and difficult.
 Precisely for this reason the CEI (Italian Electrotechnical Committee) formed a Technical Committee CT 312 “electrical and electronic components and systems for electric vehicles and/or hybrids for electric road traction” in 2010.
 An effort is therefore required from all the main standardization bodies to establish complete standards that clarify the characteristics and technical aspects of electric vehicles.

 It is easy to suppose that electric mobility has all the credentials to be able to change the paradigm of both private and public transport, it is difficult to establish how long it will take place.